Gray Cat memories

 at the start of my last few minutes alone with him, gray was withdrawn, reacting to everything that was happening, particularly freaked out by his overnight stay at the hospital. he didn't want to be held in the blanket, so i let him onto the floor. he retreated behind a chair, and after hanging out for several minutes i realized that he might remain apart until the end of our time. i thought i might as well at least get some pictures, and left gray alone for the minute and a half to fetch the camera i had left in my nearby car. i think that turned out to be a good thing to do. when i returned, he was out in the room and seemed more open. we soon sat nearby each other, and i was able to pet him, as well as take some of the pictures you see here. in not too long, grace of graces, he was stretched out on the floor and purring - not loudly, but with what seemed like ease.

-i'll tell you, there's nothing in the world like spending time with someone you choose who also chooses you - even in dire straits. maybe especially then. i felt this was a moment of grace.
+i'll tell you, there's nothing in the world like spending time with one you choose who also chooses you - even in dire straits. maybe especially then. i felt this was a moment of grace.

 in all our walks, i have never gotten over the mystery and thrill of being followed, reliably, by a cat - this cat. we could make no explicit contract, so it feels like discovering an agreement which cannot be forced, only grown. i think this is what the fox was teaching the prince, in the Little Prince Fox Taming Story. (like many, my young friend, jordan, struggles with reconciling the pain of such a loss with the gain of the connection. i think the fox has something helpful to say about this.)